matrix-org/matrix.org/content/legal/privacy-notice.md

 Donorbox manages payment processing via Stripe.
 You can review their Privacy Policy here: https://donorbox.org/privacy

+**2.2.1.4 Information collected for Event Management**

+For events held by the Foundation, we collect information through services such as Pretix and Pretalx.
+This information includes:

+**Pretix**

+We collect:
+* Name
+* Pronouns
+* Email
+* MatrixID

+If you request an invoice, we also collect:

+* Name
+* Address
+* Zip code
+* City
+* Country

+For more information on Pretix, who support us with event ticketing, please see their Privacy Policy here: https://pretix.eu/about/en/privacy

+**Pretalx** – specifically with regards to event speakers, we collect:

+* Profile picture
+* Name
+* Email
+* Biography
+* Availability
+* MatrixID
+* Fediverse handle
+* LinkedIn profile
+* Twitter handle
+* Other media (e.g., a text box where speakers can link to their website or any other relevant content)

+For more information on Pretalx, who support us with event scheduling, please see their Privacy Policy here: https://pretalx.com/p/privacy

 #### 2.2.2 Information we collect automatically as you use the Service:

 **Device and Connection Information**